-- Atex Mining Resources SARL, in which the Company holds 51% of the issued shares and has an option to buy a further 39% interest. - Bri Coltan SARL, in which the Company holds a 75% interest.
+- Atex Mining Resources SARL, in which the Group holds 90% of the issued shares and has an option to buy a further 10% interest. - Alliance Minerals Corporation SARL, in which the Group holds 51% of the issued shares and has an option to buy a further 29% interest - Apalex SARL, in which the Group holds a 100% interest - Bri Coltan SARL, in which the Group holds a 75% interest.